Official websites use .mil

 MG Wilson holds a B.S. in Business Administration from The Citadel, a M.S. in General Administration from Central Michigan University, and a M.S. in National Resource Strategy from the Industrial College of the Armed Forces.

-He is married to his wife and they have two daughters.
+He is married and they have two daughters.